Alan Wakeimplies that the Dark Presence is one of these; trapped under Cauldron Lake and waiting for someone to set it free...

 Yogg-Saron was featured in a content patch.
 True to trope, he is able to drive characters insane and make the entire raid hallucinate about past events.
 Despite this, within twenty four hours, he'd met the fate of all raid bosses.
 However, it is worth noting that players initially face Yogg-Saron with the help of four previously corrupted guardians that must be slain.
 The battle without their aid is considered to be one of the hardest in game and was even outright dismissed as 'mathematically impossible' on initial inspection.

-With the final major content release, N'Zoth hasn't appeared in person, but it has been revealed that the corruption of Deathwing was so extensive that after tearing off his elementium plates, he transforms into something very like an Old God, complete with a spell that can destroy the entire world.
+With the final major content release in Cataclysm, N'Zoth hasn't appeared in person, but it has been revealed that the corruption of Deathwing was so extensive that after tearing off his elementium plates, he transforms into something very like an Old God, complete with a spell that can destroy the entire world.
 That spell doesn't just kill the raid.
 It turns the screen completely black, even the chat-box.
 The only thing visible is the release soul button.

 Ragu O Ragula, a monster of practically unimaginable destructive power, appears in every Wild ARMs game.
 Almost always a Super Boss sealed safely out of human reach (and out of its reach of humanity).
 Unseal it at your own terror.
 Well, might be scarier if it weren't a constantly recurring theme in the series.

 In Wild ARMs 2, the Planet Eater "Encroaching Parallel Universe" Kuiper Belt does this trope in a decisively terrifying way, complete with music that perfectly captures "too terrible to exist in my universe".